 - Drinking more than before to get drunk

 - Experiencing withdrawal from hangover

 - Trying hard to quit alcohol drinking but fail

 If you find multiple warning signs in your loved ones then the possibility that his/her dinking has gone beyond acceptable point strengthens.
-The latter 5 symptoms are addiction signs and will need professional help or a stay at some rehab center to get treated.
+The latter 5 symptoms are alcohol addiction signs and will need professional help or a stay at some rehab center to get treated.